The Consumer Finance Law Review: Spain

 i Deposit guarantee

-Membership of the Deposit Guarantee Fund of Credit Institutions is mandatory for all Spanish banking institutions registered with the Bank of Spain's Special Registry, as well as for the branches of banking institutions registered in a country outside the European Union if the guaranteed deposits and securities held by that branch are not covered by a guarantee system in the country of origin, or if the corresponding coverage is insufficient.
-Membership of branches of financial institutions registered in an EU member state is voluntary given that deposits and securities are already covered in the country of origin.
+Membership in the deposit guarantee fund is mandatory for all Spanish credit entities registered with the Bank of Spain's Special Registry, as well as for the branches of credit entities registered in a country outside the European Union if the guaranteed deposits and securities held by that branch are not covered by a guarantee system in the country of origin, or if the corresponding coverage is insufficient.
+Membership of branches of credit entities registered in an EU member state is voluntary given that deposits and securities are already covered in the country of origin.